 Tip #2: More and more communities collect plastic containers for products such as yogurt, sour cream, and condiments, plus “clamshell” packaging.
 (See below for a tip on learning which containers to recycle.)

 Did you know?
-You’re also doing a great job recycling plastic containers—Americans recycled more than a billion pounds in 2013, triple the amount since 2007.
+You’re also doing a great job recycling plastic containers—Americans recycled nearly 1.5 billion pounds in 2016, about 4.5 times the amount in 2007.

 Twist on the caps

 Tip #3: Recyclers want your plastic bottle caps and container lids.
 Twist on the bottle caps before tossing them in the bin to make it easier for recyclers.